-The cytomegalovirus infection is common and its consequences are often insignificant; it is characterized by rhinitis causing sneezes.
+Cytomegalovirus is common and its consequences are often insignificant; it is characterized by rhinitis which causes sneezing.

 Alternative names: Porcine cytomegalovirus infection, PCMV, inclusion bodies rhinitis

-It is a herpes virus found in the tissues of the body including the snout of newborn piglets which produces inflammation (rhinitis).
+Cytomegalovirus is a herpes virus found in all body tissue including the snout of newborn piglets which produces inflammation (rhinitis).
 PCMV is present throughout the world and exists in most, if not all, swine populations.
 Most infections are subclinical and clinical disease is rare.
 Serology performed in the UK, for example, indicates that over 90% of farms have been exposed to the infection.

-Rhinitis caused by this virus is rare and occurs mostly in newborn piglets and in nursery.
-Has no relation with atrophic rhinitis caused by Toxigenic Pasteurella multocida and Bordetella bronchiseptica.
-Therefore, in most farms the infection is very low; it causes sporadic mild sneezes with no major effect on the health of the pig.
+Rhinitis caused by this virus is rare and occurs mostly in newborn piglets and in the nursery.
+It is not related to atrophic rhinitis caused by Toxigenic Pasteurella multocida and Bordetella bronchiseptica.
+On most farms the infection level is very low; it causes sporadic, mild sneezes with no major effect on the health of the pig.

 - Rhinitis in newborn piglets can be severe enough to cause nasal hemorrhage.

-- On farms where PCMV is endemic the only symptom is mild sneezes in lactating and weaned piglets.
+- On farms where PCMV is endemic the only symptom is mild sneezes in nursing and weaned piglets.